benathi/bensblogs/_posts/2023-03-03-chatgpt-inference-cost.md

 * **Batching across users is key**.
 With economies of scale which OpenAI likely has due to ChatGPT's popularity, sufficient batching by aggregating multiple users request makes the inference becomes quite cheap at ~`0.076` cents per 1k tokens.
 Moreover, the requests can be grouped by how long the inputs are to avoid any inefficiency due to padding with the batch inference.
 * Other competitor's inference cost likely lies between `7` cents per 1k tokens and `0.076` cents, depending on how many users at a given time which dictates the batch size used.

+## FAQs
+* Q: Why is the calculation on context computation based on FLOPs but the calculation on incremental decoding based on actual latency?
+* A: This is because the context computation is more compute-bound whereas the incremental decoding is more memory-bound.
+That is, the incremental decoding, it can take a lot more time to load the tensors to SRAM from HBM  for computation rather than the time to do actual computation.
+SRAM is the flash memory for computation, usually very small, and HBM is the high bandwidth memory, which is the bulk of GPU memory.